 - Article made in an Electric Project utilizing principles and construction procedures relating to electronics is acceptable. - Projects will be evaluated on the basis of soldering and connection techniques, neatness of assembly and other assembly procedures for electronic projects. - Projects must be hand-wired and no breadboard kits will be accepted.
 Projects must be operable (i.e. contain all necessary batteries).

 03: ROCKET

-• Rocket made from a kit or non-kit materials (youth age 13 or younger) OR Rocket made from non-kit (youth age 14 and up) totally assembled and finished by the youth division entries age 14 years and older.
-Articles made outside of the 4-H Program (ex. school) are not acceptable.
+• Rocket made from a kit or non-kit materials (youth age 13 or younger) OR Rocket made from non-kit (youth age 14 and up) totally assembled and finished by the youth

 04: SCIENCE ENGINEERING